T-cell receptor: The TCR complex

 In the plasma membrane the TCR receptor chains α and β associate with six additional adaptor proteins to form an octameric complex.
 The complex contains both α and β chains, forming the ligand-binding site, and the signaling modules CD3δ, CD3γ, CD3ε and CD3ζ in the stoichiometry TCR α β - CD3εγ - CD3εδ - CD3ζζ.
 Charged residues in the transmembrane domain of each subunit form polar interactions allowing a correct and stable assembly of the complex.
-The cytoplasmic tail of the TCR is extremely short, hence the CD3 adaptor proteins contain the signalling motifs needed for propagating the signal from the triggered TCR into the cell.
+The cytoplasmic tail of the TCR is very short, hence the CD3 adaptor proteins containing the signaling motifs are needed for propagating the signal from the triggered TCR into the cell.

-The signalling motifs involved in TCR signalling are tyrosine residues in the cytoplasmic tail of these adaptor proteins that can be phosphorylated in the event of TCR-pMHC binding.
+The signaling motifs involved in TCR signaling are tyrosine residues in the cytoplasmic tail of these adaptor proteins that can be phosphorylated in the event of TCR-pMHC binding.
 The tyrosine residues reside in a specific amino acid sequence of the signature Yxx(L/I)x6-8Yxx(L/I), where Y, L, I indicate tyrosine, leucine and isoleucine residues, x denotes any amino acids, the subscript 6-8 indicates a sequence of 6 to 8 amino acids in length.
 This motif is very common in activator receptors of the non-catalytic tyrosine-phosphorylated receptor (NTR) family and is referred to as immunoreceptor tyrosine-based activation motif (ITAM).
 CD3δ, CD3γ and CD3ε each contain a single ITAM, while CD3ζ contains three ITAMs.
 In total the TCR complex contains 10 ITAMs.
 Phosphorylated ITAMs act as binding site for SH2-domains of additionally recruited proteins.